-Under a federal law known as COBRA and Minnesota state law, an employee, spouse, or other covered dependent who experiences a qualifying event has the right to continue health coverage, dental coverage, and/or life insurance through Hennepin County’s group insurance program.
+Under a federal law known as COBRA and Minnesota state law, an employee, spouse, or other covered dependent who experiences a qualifying event has the right to continue health coverage, dental coverage, vision, and/or life insurance through Hennepin County’s group insurance program.
 The duration of continuation coverage is determined by the qualifying event.

 Qualifying events and duration of coverage

 - Termination of employment — The employee (and his/her dependents, if covered) may continue coverage for up to 18 months.

 - Reduction in work hours below benefit-earning status — The employee (and his/her dependents, if covered) may continue coverage for up to 18 months.

 - Dependent loses eligibility as a dependent (examples) — The dependent may continue coverage for up to 36 months.